 His recordings have received widespread airplay and critical acclaim, garnering three Grammy nominations.
 Of his seven albums as a leader, The Washington Post called his release Into the Light “music that simultaneously appeals to the head, heart, and feet,” while Jazztimes added “Metzger’s musicianship shines,” and Cadence concluded “Metzger is a flawless vibraphonist.”
 On these releases, Metzger was joined by Fred Hersch, Phil Markowitz, Marc Johnson, Harvie Swartz, Joey Baron, Jack Wilkins, and Allison Miller, among others.
 He has appeared on dozens of other recordings including six CDs with vocalist Ronnie Wells and pianist Ron Elliston (one was a Cadence top ten jazz release choice); two recordings with the John Brown Jazz Orchestra (with Cyrus Chestnut, Brad Leali, Vincent Gardner, and Herlin Riley); Iris Benjamin’s Passing By; Claire Ritter’s Waltzing the Splendor and The Stream of Pearls Project; Baron Tymas’ Insight at Midnight; Jack Wilkins’ Blue and Green Project (with Danny Gottlieb); Ira Wiggins’ When Freedom Swings; and the NC Jazz Repertory Orchestra’s Benny Goodman Swing Collection.
 He has been featured on three occasions on Voice of America radio, and was the first artist profiled on the Southern Arts Federation’s landmark Jazz South radio program and is now the only artist selected more than once for the program.
 He has also been named to both the Downbeat Magazine Critics’ and Readers’ Poll and the Jazz Times Critics’ Poll in the jazz vibes category.

 Metzger has conducted hundreds of master classes from Boston’s Berklee College and the University of North Texas to the University of North Florida and CAL Arts and has lectured at the Smithsonian Institution.
 He has also given many clinics at the Percussive Arts Society’s International Convention and the International Association of Jazz Educators Conference.
-He has been endorsed for 31 years by the vibraphone manufacturer Musser which offers subsidies for his clinic appearances.
-He is also endorsed by Pro Mark and has a signature vibraphone mallet in their line.
+He has been endorsed for 34 years by the vibraphone manufacturer Musser which offers subsidies for his clinic appearances.
+He is also endorsed by Pro Mark and has had a signature vibraphone mallet in their line.
 His numerous articles have appeared in Percussive Notes, Jazz Player Magazine, and Sticks & Mallets Magazine.
-Dozens of his works for percussion are published by C. Alan Publications, and his 397-page method book, The Art and Language of Jazz Vibes (now in the fifth printing of its second edition), is considered the standard in the industry.
+Dozens of his works for percussion are published by C. Alan Publications, and his 397-page method book, The Art and Language of Jazz Vibes (now in the sixth printing of its second edition), is considered the standard in the industry.